namitdeb739/tp/docs/DeveloperGuide.md

        Expected: A new tenant named John Doe is added to the list.
 A success message is displayed.

     1. Test case: `add givenN/ John familyN/ Doe phone/ 12345678 email/ johnd@example.com address/ John street, block 123, #01-01 S123456`<br>
-       Expected: No tenant is added.
+       Expected: No tenant is added as `12345678` is an invalid phone number.
 Error details are shown in the status message.

 ### Editing a tenant